mvpoirier/mvpoirier.github.io/portfolio.md

 #### As a physics and computer science teacher...
 - I value having students [make their thinking visible](https://pz.harvard.edu/thinking-routines)
-- I value how students *arrive* at the final answer: the journey vs. the destination
+- I value *how* students arrive at the final answer: the journey vs. the destination
-- I focus and place emphasis on *unit analysis* as a distinction between math and physics
 - I value practical work as an important part of developing students' conceptual understanding
 - I find that collaboration and communication are vital for both good teaching and effective student learning
-- I try to leverage technology and online learning to improve understanding of key concepts
+- I try to leverage technology and online tools, when needed, to enhance the learning experience
-- I make sure to scaffold lessons and assessments so that students know how to be successful
+- I scaffold lessons and assessments so that students know how to be successful
-- I place emphasis on the learning journey, and how students can *close the gap* to improve
+- I place emphasis on the learning journey, and try to cultivate a *growth mindset* towards learning

 #### As a colleague...
 - I value respectful dialogue and following the *Norms of Collaboration*